Tumbbad: Overseas

-Box office
+Box office collection

 Tumbbad was made on a production budget of ₹50 million.
 It collected ₹6.5 million in its opening day at the box office.
 The collection increased after positive word of mouth and the film earned ₹11.5 million on its second and ₹14.5 million on its third day, making a total of ₹32.5 million during the first weekend.
 At the end of its first week, the film earned a total of ₹58.5 million, it was followed by ₹89.9 million in its second week and ₹101 million in its third week.
 At the end of its nine-week theatrical run, Tumbbad earned a total of ₹154 million at the box office.